AMD-AIG-AIMA/AMD-EfficientVLM/README.md

 ### Pre-training

 You can run pre-training using scripts/pretrain.sh.
+The mm projector is pre-trianing during this stage.
 Please set the data_path and image_folder according to your data path.
 ```
 bash scripts/pretrain.sh
 ```

-### Finetuning
+### Training

-You can use follwing command to start fine-tuning the model.
-The checkpoint will be saved at checkpoints/EVLM-3b-finetune.
+You can use follwing command to start training the model.

 ```
-bash scripts/finetune.sh
+bash scripts/train.sh
 ```

 ### Supervised Fine-tuning